dshelters/Junior-Senior-Whiteboarding/README.md

 ###### Hints
 1. You know the finishing positions of the horses.
 2. There is no stopwatch.

-###### Hints
-1. What if you discovered that the surprise button gave you a Coke?
-2. (Only if they ask!)
-All of the labels are incorrect.

 #### _Cyclical Linked List_
 > Write a function to detect if a linked list has a "cycle" (a loop), without extra storage.